 The medical and pharmacological treatises paid great deal of attention to the therapeutic qualities of foods, as did many of the culinary works.

 By way of example, this is what the compiler of Kanz al-fawā’id (14th c.) suggested with regard to a jujube pudding (khabīs):

 “It strengthens a hot stomach, alleviates the belly and cools winds; it makes urine flow and is beneficial for the kidneys and urethra.
 It fattens up women in the shortest period of time because of the amount of jujube involved.
 It also rarifies their temperament.
 It is harmful phlegmatics and old people.” (pp. 110-1)

 The great physician al-Rāzī (865-925CE), who became known in Europe by his Latinized name of Rhazes compiled a treatise on ‘Counteracting the harmful effects of food’), in which, he, for instance, compares baking bread in a brick oven (furn) vs the tandoor:

 “The latter is better than the former in that it is digested and expelled quickly.
 It generates little flatulence, blockages, thickness and viscosity.
 However, furn bread is more suited because of its great nutritional quality and is thus better for those who are sluggish or fatigued, and in need of nourishment.”

 Food also held the key to enhanced sexual enjoyment, and cooks often refer to the aphrodisiac qualities of both ingredients (e.g. meat, eggs, carrots, asparagus, and generally those that are hot and moist) and dishes.
-Aphrodisiac food was also sometimes the sole topic of books, such as that by the astronomer al-Ṭūsī, one of whose recipes you can find here.
+Aphrodisiac food was also sometimes the sole topic of books, such as that by the astronomer al-Ṭūsī, whose fried chicken, and chickpea mash recipes have been re-created.